YousofMersal/DM885_Project_DevSecOps/terraform_gke/README.md

 The configuration varaibles are in ´terraform.tfvars´.

 By default it uses ´n2-standard-4´ instances'.
-Beaware small GKE instances may not be able to run Istio.
+Beaware small instances may not be able to run Istio.

 ## Run